JuanSync7/Project_Chimera/ARTICLE_PAGE_FORMATTING_GUIDE.md

 ### 8.1 Using `KeyStatCard` for Highlighted Concepts

 *   **Purpose**: For presenting distinct, high-impact concepts, statistics, or main points that benefit from visual separation and emphasis with an icon and a prominent title (or "stat").
 This pattern is particularly effective for introductory sections or a series of key takeaways where each point needs to stand as a self-contained block of information.
+The `KeyStatCard` component internally handles styling for its "stat" (title) including responsive font sizes and line heights to prevent descender clipping.
 *   **Structure**:
     ```tsx
     import KeyStatCard from '@/components/chimera/KeyStatCard';